 Table 1B reports the results from two OLS regression models in which the dependent variable is whether the respondent lists judicial appointments as one of the most important issues.
-Model (1) pools all contributors; the constant shows that the baseline likelihood of prioritizing judicial appointments is 18 percent, with donors being 23 percentage points more likely to rank appointments as a top-three concern.
+Model (1) pools survey participants across parties; the constant shows that the baseline likelihood of prioritizing judicial appointments is 18 percent, with donors being 23 percentage points more likely to rank appointments as a top-three concern.
 Model (2) adds main effects and an interaction term for party identification.
 The main effect on Donor (which captures Democratic donors) is similar to that seen in Model 1.
 The coefficient on Republican is effectively zero, indicating that Republicans in the mass public are no more likely to prioritize appointments than their Democratic counterparts.
 Finally, consistent with Table 1A, the results on the interaction term suggest Republican donors are more likely to prioritize judicial appointments than Democratic donors by about seven percentage points; however, the coefficient is only marginally significant (p = .07, two-tailed).
 All told, we find strong evidence that donors from both parties are more likely to prioritize judicial appointments than their mass public counterparts.
 There is also suggestive evidence that Republican donors prioritize appointments more so than Democratic donors, but the magnitude of this partial difference is much smaller than the donor-public divide.

 A related question of interest is how the prioritization of judicial appointments compares to other issues.
-Table 2 presents the rankings of each issue asked in our Senate candidate question, broken down by party and donor status; that is, within each party-donor type, we order the issues by the percentage of respondents saying an issue is important, moving down from higher overall prioritization to less.
-Quite strikingly, for Democratic and Republican donors, judicial appointments are the third and fourth most referenced issues, trailing only each party's "bread and butter" issues, such as climate change and health care for Democrats, and immigration and taxes for Republicans.
-By contrast, for the mass public, appointments
+Table 2 presents the rankings of each issue asked in our Senate candidate question, broken down by party and donor status; that is, within each party-donor type, we

-D Dem ocrats Delle
+Dem ocrats

 Donors Public

 Issue % saying important Ranking Issue % saying important Ranking

 Climate change 81 1 Health care 75 1

-Health care 68 2 Climate change 69 2
+Health care 68 2 Climate change 70 2

 Judicial appointments 39 3 Guns 37 3

-Guns 34 4 Immigration 27 4
+Guns 34 4 Immigration 26 4

 Immigration 23 5 Govt assistance to poor 21 5

-Deficit 15 6 Taxes 18 6
+Govt assistance to poor 15 6 Judicial appointments 18 6

-Govt assistance to poor 14 7 Judicial appointments 17 7
+Deficit 15 7 Taxes 17 7

 Social security 11 8 Deficit 17 8

-Taxes 9 9 Social security 14 9
+Taxes 9 9 Social security 15 9

 Trade 4 10 Trade 4 10

-Repu blicans
+• Repu blicans

 Donors Public

 Issue % saying important Ranking Issue % saying important Ranking

 Immigration 62 1 Immigration 68 1

 Deficit 53 2 Taxes 47 2

-Taxes 48 3 Deficit 44 3
+Taxes 48 3 Deficit 45 3

 Judicial appointments 47 4 Health care 38 4

 Health care 28 5 Guns 30 5

-Guns 23 6 Social security 28 6
+Guns 23 6 Social security 26 6

 Trade 16 7 Judicial appointments 19 7

 Social security 13 8 Trade 9 8

-Climate change 8 9 Govt assistance to poor 8 9
+Climate change 8 9 Climate change 8 9

-Govt assistance to poor 2 10 Climate change 8 10
+Govt assistance to poor 2 10 Govt assistance to poor 8 10

 Table 2: Rankings of issue importance for Senate candidates by party and donor status.
 For each analysis, survey weights based on inverse propensity of response.
+Sample: Democratic Donors (N=5,126), Democratic Public (N=539), Republican Donors (N=1,717), Republican Public (N=336).

-ranks seventh in priority among both Democrats and Republicans.
+order the issues by the percentage of respondents saying an issue is important, moving down from higher overall prioritization to less.
+Quite strikingly, for Democratic and Republican donors, judicial appointments are the third and fourth most referenced issues, respectively, trailing only each party's "bread and butter" issues, such as climate change and health care for Democrats, and immigration and taxes for Republicans.
+By contrast, for the mass public, appointments rank sixth in priority for Democrats both Democrats and seventh for Republicans.
 Thus, while judicial appointments rank neither at the very top in priority for donors nor at the very bottom for the mass public, these comparisons nevertheless provide further evidence that donors are more likely to emphasize judicial appointments than the mass public does.